Interview with Guillermo Lorca

 Interview With Guillermo Lorca

-Hello Guillermo, it is a profound pleasure to sit down with you to have what I expect to be an alluring and meaningful discussion.
+Hello Guillermo Lorca, it is a profound pleasure to sit down with you to have what I expect to be an alluring and meaningful discussion.
 Some artists are producers of shapes, others give voice though visually to story devoid emotion, while others speak narratively; you seem a communicator of emotion-laden narratives.
 Given your extensive talents, why do you think it is that storytelling has been your chief communicative manner?
 What to you is superior about the story?

 I don’t think it’s exactly telling stories but rather presenting images that synthesize a sensation, a feeling, an episode that could be part of a story or perhaps the turning point that makes this the break of another story.
-The best thing is that the moment that I paint connects with the instincts, feelings, and memories of the people who observe them, that without being literal, takes them back to experiences that are symbolically representative
+The best thing is that the moment that I paint connects with the instincts, feelings, and memories of the people who observe them, that without being literal, takes them back to experiences that are symbolically representative.

 The scale is an important quality when seeking to express significance and awe.
 Your figures are occasionally life-sized and even larger, does said scale serve as an invitation into the world of your mind made real?
 What do you find most important about paintings of impressively large dimensions?